darklimeteam/ngrx-store-sample/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Store-1

+First step: create actions, effect, reducer, selector for simple json structure:
+`settings: {
+  "theme": 11,
+  "categories": [1,2,3,4,5,6,8],
+  "language": "eng"
+}`

+Result: App component `OnInit` ----> Load action is dispatched ----> Data are sent from BE ----> Data is put to ngrx/store
+        Selector is subscribed to (ngrx/store).settings